jmoyson/coldr/docs/usage.md

 - first few scheduled emails
 - any missing variables or formatting issues

 **Nothing is sent during a dry-run**.
-It only simulates scheduling and logs results.
+It only simulates scheduling, logs results, and marks each previewed lead with `resend_id: "dry-run"` in `leads.csv` so you can tell the difference later.

 ---